tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 For this example I think `localStorage` is the best option to save the user preferences.

-What we need to do is to save the new theme every time we call the `setTheme` function
+What we need to do is to save the selected theme every time we call the `setTheme` function

 ```js
 // script.js